What is a Burn Down Chart?

 - The reasons for problems, delays or faster work cannot be read from the representation.
 For example, a deviation could be due to the good or bad productivity of the team, but it could also be due to imprecise planning or tasks added at short notice.
 Some publications also talk about overloading and understraining the team – but such information cannot be read from the diagram.

 - If the remaining effort is fundamentally underestimated, the burn down chart will always look positive until shortly before the end of the observation period and will therefore not reflect reality.
 Accordingly, a continuous overestimation will occur.

-The Scrum Guide characterizes the burn-down chart and the alternative burn-up chart as follows: “Various planning practices such as burn down or burn up diagrams are used to forecast progress.
-These have proven to be useful, but they do not replace the importance of the empirical approach.
-In complex environments, future events cannot be predicted.
-Only what has happened provides clues for future decision making.”
+The Scrum Guide characterises the burn-down chart and alternatives as follows: “While proven useful, these do not replace the importance of empiricism.
+In complex environments, what will happen is unknown.
+Only what has already happened may be used for forward-looking decision making.”
 In other words, it is ONE indicator of whether the planned work will be completed by the planned date.
 No more, no less.

 In some organisations, several teams work in parallel on a development.
 A common diagram for all teams would be conceivable here, but since delays of individual teams would not be easily recognisable, it is probably a better idea to use one chart per team.
 Ideally, this should be discussed during the Daily Scrum.

 Is there a central reason why some organisations prefer burndown charts and others burn up charts?

 Here you will find a video on burn-down charts.

 Here you will find a German podcast about using burn-down-charts in sprints.